TurkuNLP/intro-to-nlp/course-project.md

 ## Returning your project

 Return your project as a Python notebook (following [this template](https://github.com/TurkuNLP/intro-to-nlp/blob/master/course_project_template.ipynb)) that includes both execution results and the descriptions detailed above.
-If group work, make sure that both returns the same project.
+If group work, make sure that both return the project to Moodle (same notebook with both members listed).